andyto1234/arIdentification/README.md

 # arIdentification

+This project involves three key ingredients, and it's constructed in two codes and two different tools (Not sure why I did that...
+D:):

+- Training (mainTraining.ipynb)
+- Predicting and Sending e-mails (main.py)

 ## Training

 The training code is writting using Jupyter Notebook (mainTraining.ipynb).
 You will need a data folder to put all your training data.